 Australia's peacekeeping missions since 1947

 Australians have served in peacekeeping missions every year since 1947.
 The first Australian peacekeepers were deployed to the Netherlands East Indies (now Indonesia).
-Their intense experience of observing the front between Dutch troops and East Indian republicans foreshadowed the experiences of generations of Australians to come.
+Their intense experience of observing the front between Netherlander troops and East Indian republicans foreshadowed the experiences of generations of Australians to come.
 We commemorate the contribution made in the service of peace by Australian military, police and civilian peacekeepers.

 Role of peacekeepers